tikv/website/content/blog/monthly-may-2020.md

 ## News

 The first CNCF ambassador spotlight goes to Queeny Jin, who has been spreading the word about TiKV to English speakers since its inception in 2016.
-We appreciate Queeny’s contribution and look forward to further cooperation with her.
+We appreciate Queeny’s contribution.
+"Together we can go further!"
 The full blog is available [here](https://www.cncf.io/blog/2020/05/01/cncf-ambassador-spotlight-queeny-jin-of-tikv/).

 2 GSoC proposals and 1 Community Bridge project idea from TiKV project were accepted.
 Congratulations to accepted mentees and we look forward to working with them this summer.